TV Aerial Installation Cost

 To install an aerial, an engineer is required to work above the ground to connect cables from your home to an aerial somewhere up high on your home.

-We always encourage homeowners to enlist licensed and trained professionals to carry out this type of work, to ensure they carry out the work to the highest standard while maintaining safe working at height ideals.
+We always encourage homeowners to use qualified, experienced installers (CAI members are a good bet) to carry out this type of work to ensure the work is done to the highest standard while maintaining safe working at height ideals.

 Also...